micmejia/bible-dump/NKJV/Deuteronomy/Deut 1.md

 Now it came to pass in the fortieth year, in the eleventh month, on the first _day_ of the month, _that_ Moses spoke to the children of Israel according to all that the Lord had given him as commandments to them,

 ###### 4
-after he had killed Sihon king of the Amorites, who dwelt in Heshbon, and Og king of Bashan, who dwelt at Ashtaroth in[^c] Edrei.
+after he had killed Sihon king of the Amorites, who dwelt in Heshbon, and Og king of Bashan, who dwelt at Ashtaroth in Edrei.

 ###### 5
 On this side of the Jordan in the land of Moab, Moses began to explain this law, saying,